VB-123/VueJs-GDG/README.md

 Step 4: Run `npm run dev`.

 Yay!
 The server is now running!

+## Tasks
+• Try building a website, that can show all the latest movies/games
+• Try building a ToDo webapp
+• Try a memory game or a quiz app
+• Try to build a web app that can tell you the time on various planets/ stars
+• Try a web app that can generate Caesar cipher for a given input
+- Feel free to build anything that interests you!
 ## Resources
 The best place to learn a framework is it's documentation.
 [Click here](https://vuejs.org/guide/introduction#introduction) to check out Vue's official documentation.
 If you're not the one for docs, check out NetNinja on Yt!